Tom Aspaul: Early life

-Tom grew up on a council estate in the Black Country and is of part Romanichal descent.
+He grew up on a council estate in the Black Country and is of part Romanichal descent.
 Writing songs from an early age, he would play ideas to family and friends, but was not involved in the local music scene.
 Instead, Aspaul went on to study Architecture, followed by a master's at Central Saint Martins College of Art and Design in London.

 Music career

 Songwriting

-Tom's career in music began in earnest while still studying at University in London.
+Aspaul's career in music began in earnest while still studying at University in London.
 Encountering several A&Rs and music managers during his shifts working in an East London pub, Aspaul was eventually drafted to help write new material for the newly reformed Sugababes (then known as Mutya Keisha Siobhan) in 2012.
 In October 2013, after uploading a demo to SoundCloud, his song "Indiana" was signed to Little Boots' label, On Repeat Records.
 Produced by MNEK, the single attracted support from Popjustice and Pitchfork.
 The song was covered and renamed as "Feels So Good" by Australian singer Kylie Minogue.
 Minogue included it on her twelfth studio album, Kiss Me Once, with Aspaul contributing backing vocals.
-Tom signed his first publishing deal soon after.
+Aspaul signed his first publishing deal soon after.

-In September 2015, Tom co-wrote and featured on XYconstant's single, "Do It Well", released on FFRR Records/Parlophone in September 2015.
+In September 2015, Aspaul co-wrote and featured on XYconstant's single, "Do It Well", released on FFRR Records/Parlophone in September 2015.
 The track was featured on several 'Best of 2015' lists, eventually being nominated for the 2016 Popjustice £20 Music Prize, an annual prize awarded by music website Popjustice, recognising the "best British pop single of the previous year".
 During this time, often in five songwriting sessions a week, Aspaul's other credits include writing singles for AlunaGeorge, LIZ, The X Factor thirteenth series winner Matt Terry (and the runner-up Saara Aalto), Snakehips and Celeste, among others.

 2014–2019: Revelation, LEFT and collaborations

-After the initial success of "Indiana", on 10 December 2014 Tom premiered "Good Together", his second official single and the first from his debut mixtape.
+After the initial success of "Indiana", on 10 December 2014 Aspaul premiered "Good Together", his second official single and the first from his debut mixtape.
 The song, produced by GRADES, received support from Huw Stephens and was named by former BBC Radio 1 DJ, Zane Lowe as his "Next Hype".
 Revelation, the mixtape, was self-released via YouTube 19 May 2015, receiving acclaim from billboard.
-Also in 2015, Tom released his collaboration with Aeble (alias of producer Starsmith), "Better By Your Side", which went on to eventually amass over 20 million streams.
+Also in 2015, he released his collaboration with Aeble (alias of producer Starsmith), "Better By Your Side", which went on to eventually amass over 20 million streams.

-Tom released his first full EP, LEFT on BLK&WHT records on 4 November 2016, featuring work with frequent collaborators MNEK and GRADES.
-2017 saw more collaborations, with Tom's vocals featuring on several EDM/dance and house tracks, including songs by Viceroy, Bronze Whale and Sleepy Tom, the latter of which became one of BBC Radio 1's "Dance Anthems".
+Aspaul released his first full EP, LEFT on BLK&WHT records on 4 November 2016, featuring work with frequent collaborators MNEK and GRADES.
+2017 saw more collaborations, with Aspaul's vocals featuring on several EDM/dance and house tracks, including songs by Viceroy, Bronze Whale and Sleepy Tom, the latter of which became one of BBC Radio 1's "Dance Anthems".